 This section applies only to a woman:

-(1) is tested for pregnancy, if under 50 years of age unless the inmate refuses the test;
+(1) is tested for pregnancy on or before day 14 of incarceration, if under 50 years of age unless the inmate refuses the test;

 (3) if pregnant or has given birth in the past six weeks, is provided appropriate educational materials and resources related to pregnancy, childbirth, breastfeeding, and parenting;